Finding the Right Balance!

 The pandemic has enforced many changes.
 Some of them are long-lasting or at least discussed if they should be kept.
 The most prominent example is the possibility of working from home.
 Of course, working from home has many advantages, for example, less time and energy for commuting, more flexibility (especially for families with small children), and improved accessibility for disabled people.
 Yet, there are also disadvantages when working remotely like building trust is much faster in person than virtually, “accidental” knowledge transfer at the water cooler or in the cafeteria, or resolving conflicts.
 Thus, organizations need to find a balance that will suit the needs of all.

-Working from home is certainly not the only topic we need to ponder.
 In our profession, we continuously have to weigh topics against each other.
 For example, how much innovation do we need versus how much preservation is required?
 Or how much altruism can or should we afford?
 Architectural and technical decisions have to be balanced continuously to ensure the system is usable, valuable, and feasible.
-And like a pendulum, companies keep asking in turn for more general or more expert knowledge.
+And like a pendulum, companies keep asking in turn for more general or for more expert knowledge.
 And finally, if we look at organizational structures, then we keep having discussions about (dis-)advantages of pre-defined structures versus (complete) self-organization.
 These examples show that it is key in many aspects to finding the right balance on a continuum.

-The 14 track chairs are creating insightful tracks that explore answers to these questions.
-I want to point out some of the tracks, for example, SUSTAIN_ability - responsible steps the future, Product Development in Balance, and Social Integration.
-On the more technical side, we will also be offering the following topics at OOP 2023: Software Architecture: New Approaches & Fundamentals, C++ & Programming Embedded Systems, as well as The State of Modern Web Development, or DevOps: The Balance between Dev and Ops.
+The 14 track chairs have created insightful tracks that explore these considerations.
+I want to point out some of the tracks, for example, SUSTAIN_ability - responsible steps into the future, Product Development in Balance, and Social Integration.
+And on the more technical side, we will be offering the following topics at OOP 2023 Digital: Software Architecture: New Approaches & Fundamentals, C++ & Programming Embedded Systems, as well as The State of Modern Web Development, or DevOps: The Balance between Dev and Ops.

-As the program chair, Jutta Eckstein has the overall responsibility for the technical quality of the OOP conference.
-As an independent coach, consultant, and trainer she focuses on enabling agility and (social, economic & environmental) sustainability on the organizational level.
+As the program chair of the conference, Jutta Eckstein has the overall responsibility for the technical quality of the OOP conference.
+As an independent coach, consultant and trainer she focuses on enabling agile development on the organizational level.